lucasgreene/optimization/README.md

-Some code written for class.
+Code written for class.
 Note: some code was given to us.

 There are 5 problems we solved using local search and random restarts.